plsong/ubuntu-github/README.md

 # ubuntu-github
-how to use github on ubuntu
+this reoposis my guide to how to use github on ubuntu

+# END